25 May Ageing Mind: Have You Lost It?

-Mind you head!
+Mind your head!
 Put your Mind to rest!
 Mind your manners!
 Mind!
 Careful!
 Don’t mind!
 These are just a few of the meanings the word “Mind” can have, there are so many more.

 We are going to concentrate on the Ageing Mind.

-This is a fight to keep senior minds in the working condition.
-A Harvard magazine report states that the mind (not to be confused with brain) is a set of cognitive faculties, including consciousness, imagination, judgement, language and memory.
-It is the faculty of person to process feelings, emotions and attitudes.
+This is a fight to keep senior minds in working condition.
+A Harvard magazine report states that the mind (not to be confused with the brain) is a set of cognitive faculties, including consciousness, imagination, judgment, language, and memory.
+It is the faculty of a person to process feelings, emotions, and attitudes.

-Keeping all this in mind, let us see how we can keep our minds go tick-tock, until it finally ticks off!
+Keeping all this in mind, let us see how we can keep our minds going tick-tock until it finally ticks off!

 With ageing, our body systems decline; undoubtedly, “slip of mind” may become regular, initially unnoticeable.
-Seniors might find it problematic in learning new things or even remembering stuffs.
+Seniors might find it problematic in learning new things or even remembering stuff.

 What is the new normal of an elderly mind?